nutmas/CarND-Extended-Kalman-Filter-Project/README.md

 ## Overview
 Implementation of an extended Kalman filter in C++, which tracks a vehicles position and velocity by fusing simulated Radar and Lidar measurement data.
 The simulated data is provided over WebSocket from the Udacity Term 2 Simulator.
-The code fuses this recieved data and predicts the path of the vehicle using an Extended Kalman Filter.
-The prediction is passed back to the simulator and displayed with the sensor measurments.
+The code fuses this received data and predicts the path of the vehicle using an Extended Kalman Filter.
+The prediction is passed back to the simulator and displayed with the sensor measurements.

 ---

 ## Installation steps